+- a Service port and service port cap

+- b Valve stem

+- c Field piping connection

+- d Stem cap

-- Service port and service port cap - Valve stem - Field piping connection - Keep both stop valves open during operation. - Do NOT apply excessive force to the valve stem.
-Doing so may break the valve body. - ALWAYS make sure to secure the stop valve with a spanner, then loosen or tighten the flare nut with a torque wrench.
+- Keep both stop valves open during operation.

+- Do NOT apply excessive force to the valve stem.
+Doing so may break the valve body.

+- ALWAYS make sure to secure the stop valve with a spanner, then loosen or tighten the flare nut with a torque wrench.
 Do NOT place the spanner on the stem cap, as this could cause a refrigerant leak.

+- a Spanner

-- Spanner Torque wrench - When it is expected that the operating pressure will be low (e.g. when cooling will be performed while the outside air temperature is low), sufficiently seal the flare nut in the stop valve on the gas line with silicon sealant to prevent freezing.
+- b Torque wrench

+- When it is expected that the operating pressure will be low (e.g. when cooling will be performed while the outside air temperature is low), sufficiently seal the flare nut in the stop valve on the gas line with silicon sealant to prevent freezing.